Singapore 2014 - The Pinnacles@Duxton

 Another place that I always wanted to visit was The Pinnacles@Duxton.
-It is not your usual tourist attraction, and in fact when I asked my friends who live in Singapore most of them have not been there.
-It is in fact a HDB development - but this is not the normal HDB.
-It was an experiment in creating public housing fit for the 21st Century - complete with generous gardens, sky decks and skybridges.
-There are a total of 7 apartment towers accommodating 1,848 apartments, and was the result of an International design competition which was ultimately won by a local Singaporean firm.
+It is not your usual tourist attraction, and in fact, when I asked my friends who live in Singapore most of them have not been there.
+It is, in fact, a HDB development - but this is not the normal HDB.
+It was an experiment in creating public housing fit for the 21st Century - complete with generous gardens, sky decks and sky bridges.
+There are a total of 7 apartment towers accommodating 1,848 apartments, and was the result of an international design competition which was ultimately won by a local Singaporean firm.

-There were not that many people around - just me a 2 other curious tourists.
+There were not that many people around - just me and 2 other curious tourists.
 The view up there is really good.
 You can walk around the sky deck and see the panoramic views of Singapore.